fillip/aside-io/README.md

 ### Configuring OAuth

-Before you can login, you will need to make some configuration changes within Salesforce and Heroku.
+Before you can login from your new Heroku app, you will need to make some configuration changes within Salesforce and Heroku.
 ASIDE's login works based on Salesforce's OAuth web server flow ([more info available here](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_web_server_oauth_flow.htm)), as such you will need to create a Connected App within a Salesforce organization for it to work.
 Create the connected app with the following details:

 * `API (Enable OAuth Settings)` set to true
 * `Callback URL` is the URL of your heroku app with "/auth" added to the end.
 E.g. if your heroku app is available at "https://my-aside.herokuapp.com" then the `Callback URL` is "https://my-aside.herokuapp.com/auth".
 * `Selected OAuth Scopes` set to "Full access (full)"

 After saving the Connected App, there will be two values available on the detail page: `Client Id` and `Client Secret`.
 These values need to be set in the configuration of your Heroku application.
-From the application dashboard in Heroku, choose your version of ASIDE and click the `Settings` tab.
+From the application dashboard in Heroku, choose your application and click the `Settings` tab.
 Scroll down and click to `Reveal Config Vars`.
 Add the following config vars:

-* Key: `CID`; Value: <Salesforce Connected App `Client Id`>
+* Key: `CID`; Value: < Salesforce Connected App `Client Id` >
-* Key: `SEC`; Value: <Salesforce Connected App `Client Secret`>
+* Key: `SEC`; Value: < Salesforce Connected App `Client Secret` >
-* Key: `URL`; Value: <URL of your Heroku application.
-E.g. https://my-aside.herokuapp.com>
+* Key: `URL`; Value: < URL of your Heroku application.
+E.g. https://my-aside.herokuapp.com >

 Save these values and wait 10 minutes, then you should be able to login to your instance of ASIDE!
-If you can't login double check your configuration or see the [help](/help)
+If you can't login double check your configuration or see the [help](https://aside.io/help)

 ## Built With